 Define Risk and Vulnerability

 Enterprises should grasp the significant differences between risk and vulnerabilities.
 The risk is a calculated assessment of possible security threats to a computing environment.
-In comparison, vulnerabilities are flaws or security weaknesses that may or may not be exploited.
+In comparison, vulnerabilities are flaws or security weaknesses that may or may not exploit.

 If organizations have fewer resources to deal with too many vulnerabilities, they must look beyond CVEs and monetize their remediation priorities as per the severity level.
 It helps to protect assets that matter the most.